ChanceYu/lightest-get/README.md

 [![License][img-mit]][url-mit]
 ![Size][img-npm-min]

-Maybe the lightest package to get object value in the world.
+Maybe the lightest package to access nested property values at any depth in the world.
 Less than **0.3K** size after compression.

 ## Feature
 - Light and easy
+- Access nested property values at any depth
 - Execute function, like `lstGet(obj, 'a.f()')`
 - You can use default value, when the result is undefined